About This Unit

 This unit reviews alternative approaches to systematic decision making—including cost-benefit analysis, decision analysis, and policy analysis matrices—exploring the role of evidence in each of these frameworks, and the ways in which routine use of evidence can lead to more effective policy decisions.

 Systematic Approaches to Policy Decisions is taught as part of official training programs conducted by institutions collaborating with the Evidence for Policy Design program at the Center for International Development at Harvard University.
 The unit is part of the Building Capacity to Use Research Evidence program, and aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.
-This is one of six units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.
+This is one of seven units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.

 What You Will Learn